chanzuckerberg/edu-design-system/docs/COMPONENTS.md

 4. Edit component source code in accordance with [EDS's code guidelines](./CODE_GUIDELINES.md)
 5. Create relevant stories for all component variants

+### Beta status

+When components are first created using the `plop` feature, they're given a beta tag in the `.stories` file and a line is added to the component docstring stating that the component is in beta.
+When the component is first officially released/announced internally, the component will be in beta, but it will leave beta in the following release.
+We expect these releases to happen about once/month, and the removal of the beta information will happen as part of the release process.

+Exceptions can be made for components that are still fluctuating and experiencing a lot of changes when the second release comes around.

 ---

 ## Working with pages